sbebbers/FrameWork.php/QUICKSTART.md

 		</body>
 	</html>

 This should be enough to go on for now.
-As this is a living project, expect more functionality to be added soon.
-I intend to finish the HTML builder first before moving onto a hopefully useful PDO query builder.
+Any questions, please contact me through GitHub or Twitter.

 ---